MarjoleinAardewijn/web-app-from-scratch-1920/README.md

 - Year it was presented by the artist himself;
 - Colors that have been used in a painting.

+In this file you can see how the app works, how to install it, what I would like to implement in the future and which resources I used during development.

 ## Table of Contents

 * [To Do](#To-do)